Hu Zhihong, Zhang Shuyi and Chen Zhu: Zoonoses: the deadly diseases that animals pass on to us

 The major factor contributing to the appearance of new zoonoses in human populations is increased contact between humans and domestic animals and wildlife.
 This can be caused either by humans infringing into areas that were previously wilderness or by movements of wild animals into areas of human activity due to man-made or environmental disturbances.

-An example of this is the outbreak of Nipah virus in peninsular Malaysia in 1999.
+An example of this is the outbreak of Nipah virus in peninsular Malaysia in 1999 in 1999.
 Human activities such as slash-and-burn deforestation, intensified pig farming and agricultural encroachment on primary rainforest are believed to have played a central role in the emergence of the Nipah virus.
 All of these changes combined to alter bat foraging behaviour, bringing bats that carry the virus into close contact with pig farms.
 These bats infected the pig population which then acted as an amplifier host, eventually transmitting the virus to farmers.
 The result was 105 human deaths.

 Deforestation is also behind the emergence of haemorrhagic fevers – those associated with severe blood loss, like Ebola and Lassa fever, a simian virus.
 With increased human presence in the rainforest, and exploiters pushing into deeper areas, man is encountering “new” micro-organisms with behaviour unlike those previously known.
 As the primary hosts of these pathogens are eliminated or reduced through forest disturbance and degradation, disease can break out among humans.